FAIRsharing/json-schema-tools/README.md

 - explore the detailed properties of each schema;
 - verify that each field is correctly tagged with a resolvable ontology term identifier (e.g.: the ```name``` field of a ```Person``` object is labelled with ```http://purl.obolibrary.org/obo/IAO_0000590``` which resolves to ```written name```);
-- navigate through bi-directional relationships between the different schemas (parent <-> child);
+- navigate through the bi-directional relationships between the different schemas;
-- identify the reusable components created by other communities so you don't have to reinvent the wheel.
+- identify reusable components created by other communities so you don't have to reinvent the wheel.

 ### Usage